lens-protocol/momoka/README.md

 Any PRs are welcome and we will review them as soon as possible.
 Please make sure you have tests and they pass.

-## Thanks
+## Acknowledgements

-## Bundlr
+### Bundlr

-Thanks to [Bundlr](https://bundlr.network/) for making this even possible with their incredible technology.
-Incredible team and amazing to work with.
+A special thank you to [Bundlr](https://bundlr.network/) for making this project possible with their cutting-edge technology.
+We are grateful to their exceptional team for their collaboration and support.

-### Foundry team
+### Arweave

-Thanks to the [foundry team](https://github.com/foundry-rs/foundry) team for the awesome work on the anvil to allow us to simulate transactions cheaply and fast.
+We also extend our gratitude to [Arweave](https://www.arweave.org/) for providing decentralized storage solutions for our data, contributing to the overall success of the DA project.